rafaelurrutiasilva/minikubeHost/README.md

 Using *deletes* command will a local Kubernetes cluster.
 This command deletes the VM, and removes all associated files.
 Use ***minikube options*** for a list of global command-line options (applies to all commands).

+## Next - Hello Minikube
+> [!TIP]
+The [hello-minikube](https://kubernetes.io/docs/tutorials/hello-minikube) tutorial guides you through running a sample app on Kubernetes using Minikube and serves as a good *next step* in exploring Kubernetes.